 1. You cannot “pause” your AdWords Campaign Experiments

 Experiments don’t have a pause option.
 If you have specified an ‘End Date’ while setting up your Experiment then it ends on that date.
 You can alter these dates at any point of time but if you wish to put the experiment on hold after having activated it, you cannot do so.
-The only option left is to discontinue with the experiment.
+The only option left is to discontinue the experiment.

 2. Deactivated/Completed Experiment cannot be activated again

 If you have set an end date to your Experiment, then after the experiment ends the same cannot be reactivated.
 If by the end date, you don’t have any significant results then the a/b testing effort wasn’t much fruitful.
 You have to launch a new experiment.
-It is ideal to wait for an experiment to at least have substantial amount of data that can be used to compare its performance with the original campaign.
+It is ideal to wait for an experiment to at least have a substantial amount of data that can be used to compare its performance with the original campaign.
 In order to do so, it is advisable not to set an end date to your experiment.

-3. AdWords Experiments work at campaign level
+3. AdWords Experiments work at the campaign level

 If you wish to see the cumulative data of all your live experiments then use our script that lets you Track Performance Of Your AdWords Experiments.

 4. Traffic split once specified, cannot be altered

 While creating an experiment, the only thing that you can edit is the date of the experiment.
 Another crucial component of the experiment, the traffic split, once entered cannot be modified.
 So, for instance, if your earlier split was 30% for the experiment and after a while, you realize that it is not driving considerable statistical significance, you cannot edit it.
 The only way to make the change is to again recreate your experiment which makes all the previous efforts irrelevant

 5. AdWords Experiments need a learning period